If you weren’t able to attend our latest event in Paris, La Matinée de la Conversion, here’s a quick overview of the news that was announced:

 3) Reporting API

-Creating a reporting API means we’ll be providing our clients a way of accessing their own AB Tasty data without having to go through our platform.
-For example, if you want to know how many tests have been launched between December 12th 2017 and January 24th 2018, you can find this out with a simple line of code.
+Creating a reporting API means we’ll be providing our clients with a way of accessing their own AB Tasty data without having to go through our platform.
+For example, if you want to know how many tests have been launched between December 12th, 2017 and January 24th, 2018, you can find this out with a simple line of code.
 You can also get information like the number of visitors who were part of any given A/B test, etc.

 4) Widget Library